Generating ultra-compact neutron stars with bosonic dark matter: Results

 In figure \ref{fig:RadiiRatio} we show the maximum compactness and the regions where the star possesses a DM core or halo, respectively.
 The border is marked by the dashed brown line that corresponds to a ratio $r_{DM}/r_{OM} = 1$.
 All the configurations above this line have a DM halo and below a DM core.
 In all cases studied we find that the ultra-compact objects are in the region above the border line, in fact, they have a DM halo with a DM radius that is at least twice as big as the OM radius.
 Such a compact star would be visible as one with an unusual small neutron star with a radius of about $2$ - $8$ km such as XTE J1814-338.
 In figures \ref{fig:MReos1c} and \ref{fig:MReos1d} the configurations with a DM halo correspond to the part of the curves on the left-hand side of the minimum.
 This can be seen if one plots the total radius instead of the OM one, that the mass-radius curves bend back, meaning that the mass and the radius increase again.
 Figures \ref{fig:RadiiRatioa} and \ref{fig:RadiiRatiob} are quite similar, nevertheless we find that for EoS2 a DM radius that is approximately twice the size of the OM one is sufficient to generate ultra-compact objects, whereas for EoS1 it needs to be more than two times larger.
 However for both EoSs the stable stars with $C>1/3$, so the ones that lie between the line for $C=1/3$ and the stability line, all have a DM radius that is more than twice the size of the OM one.
 Together with results from figures \ref{fig:ContourEoS1} we see that these ultra-compact neutron stars all have a DM halo with a total DM fraction above $90 \%$.
+All the values for the DM and OM central pressures as well as the range of DM fraction needed to describe HESS J1731-347 and XTE J1814-336, can be found in table \ref{tab:summary}.
+Note that we only show the values for the curves shown in figures \ref{fig:MReos1} and \ref{fig:MReos2}.
+The constraints from HESS and from NICER can be described in all cases.
+For our chosen EOSs we need only a small fraction of DM to be compatible with the HESS data.
+We point out that the HESS data can be also described without any DM with the soft EoS1 which is not shown in the figures.
+The data for XTE is more constraining and a large fraction of DM is needed to be compatible with the mass-radius constraint.
+For the case $m_b=300$~MeV also a high pressure of DM is needed while for the case $m_b=200$~MeV a smaller pressure is sufficient.